Charlestowne Mall - The Quad St. Charles

 Approval Process and Construction Status:

-In 2013, the City approved amendments to the Charlestowne Mall Planned Unit Development (PUD) to change the zoning requirements for the site.
-The City also approved a Conceptual Site Plan to demonstrate the design intent of the project.
+In 2013, the City approved zoning amendments to the Charlestowne Mall Planned Unit Development (PUD) to allow for outlot buildings to be constructed along the Main Street frontage of the property.

-Plans for Phase 1, which included relocating the ring road and site utility work to create new building outlots along Main St., were approved in 2014.
-Construction of site improvements for Phase 1 was completed in Summer 2015.
-Plans for buildings on the new outlots will be reviewed as each is proposed for development.
+Site improvements for the Main Street outlots, which included relocating the mall ring road and utilities for new building pads, was completed in Summer 2015.
+Plans for buildings on the outlots will be reviewed by the City as each is proposed for development.

 For more information on the project, please contact the Community & Economic Development Department at (630) 377-4443.